Alexa and Google Assistant execs on future trends for AI assistants

 In a separate presentation earlier today, Turovsky detailed steps Google has taken to remove gender bias from language models.
 Powered by unsupervised learning, Google introduced changes earlier this year to reduce gender bias in neural machine translation models.

 “In my opinion, we are in the early stages of this war.
 This problem could be seemingly simple; a lot of people could think it’s very simple to fix.
 It’s extremely hard to fix, because the notion of a bias in many cases doesn’t exist in an AI environment, when we watch it learn, and get both training data and train models to actually address it well,” Turovsky said.
-Indeed, analysis published earlier this year by researchers affiliated with Georgetown University and Stanford University found racial automatic speech detection systems from companies including Amazon and Google work better for White users than Black users.
+Indeed, earlier this year researchers affiliated with Georgetown University and Stanford University found racial automatic speech detection systems from companies including Amazon and Google work better for White users than Black users.